wth-mvp-s/LT/git/git-quiz.md

 - [ ] Delete the push-notification branch and it will be committed to the master branch automatically
 - [x] Checkout the beta branch and run git merge push-notification

 #### Q5.
-Which of the following is true you when you use the following command?
+Which of the following is true you when you use the following command? ok

 `git add -A`